 Through the support of donors, Yosemite Conservancy provides grants and support to Yosemite National Park to help preserve and protect Yosemite today and for future generations.
 The work funded by Yosemite Conservancy is visible throughout the park, from trail rehabilitation to wildlife protection and habitat restoration.
 The Conservancy is dedicated to enhancing the visitor experience and providing a deeper connection to the park through outdoor programs, volunteering and wilderness services.
 Thanks to dedicated supporters, the Conservancy has provided more than $100 million in grants to Yosemite National Park.
 Learn more at yosemiteconservancy.org or call 415/434-1782.

-The Yosemite Conservancy has two volunteer programs.
+The Yosemite Conservancy has three volunteer programs.

 - Visitor Information Assistants (also known as "month-longs") volunteer for a month or more to help the public enjoy their park through staffing visitor centers and contact stations, roving trails, and educating the public about the role of the Yosemite Conservancy.

 - Work Week volunteers work for one week with National Park Service staff on projects throughout Yosemite.

 - Corporate Work Project group volunteers are those working for companies that donate at a certain level.

 To learn more about volunteering with the Yosemite Conservancy, or to apply to one of these programs, please visit their website or call 209/379-2317 extension 14.